 La Trace du Fromage (The Cheese Trail), Aveyron

 La Trace du Fromage is a quintessentially French celebration of both the country’s most famed export – cheese – and the natural beauty of Aveyron’s countryside.
-One singe Sunday in March, anyone can take part in this organised hike making its way through the heart of the beautiful Aubrac area.
+One single Sunday anyone can take part in this organised hike making its way through the heart of the beautiful Aubrac area.
 On the way, you’ll be introduced to hospitable producers of local food who are happy to let you try their wares.

 You’ll probably end up having many samplings of the area’s famous Laguiole cheese and of aligot, a regional classic made of mashed potatoes blended with melted cheese.
 Another favourite from the trail is the warming mulled wines.
 When the hike is completed, a two-course dinner will be served in the village of Aubrac to end a long day of exploration.
 There are three versions of the trail you can choose from, ranging from quite relaxed walking to a more intense hike.